 Now, let's get our thinking hats on.

-So, 1.88 is the lowest, which tells us that West Ham are the favourites.
+So, 1.88 is the lowest, indicating that West Ham are the favourites.
 The 4.15 is the highest, meaning Wolves are underdogs.
 And, 3.70 sits in the middle, so a draw is less likely than a home win, but more likely than an away win.

-That is basically how you read it in a betting platform.
+That is basically how you read odds on a betting platform.

 Next, we’ll explain the three main types of betting odds in football betting: